thinkful-ei-heron/shannon-updated-bookmark-app/README.md

-This version of the Bookmark App is connected to the backend bookmark-server that I created and deployed to heroku.
+This version of the Bookmark App is connected to the backend bookmark-server and database that I created and deployed to heroku.

 Link to Live Page: https://thinkful-ei-heron.github.io/shannon-updated-bookmark-app/